gaehlerm/SoftwareEngineering/README.md

 ### API

 One level higher is the API.
 This defines the interface between our code and the user.
 It’s a wrapper around the high-level code.
 It offers all the functionality the user would expect in an easy to use form.
+One cannot state the importance enough for decoupling the API from the GUI.
+This will also become apparent in the section on testing.

 ### GUI and acceptance tests